Skip to content

 Why are no codes showing for my order?

-Codes only display when a colourway is selected and the style already defines those codes.
+Codes only display when a colourway is selected and the style already defines those codes under Unit Codes (and pack columns only when Pack Barcodes exist on the style).

 Steps to resolve: